shubhamvad/ai4prod/README.md

 Ai4prod is built to be as easy as possible to get started.
-You can reach our website at the following link https://www.ai4prod.ai/
+You can reach our website at the following link https://www.ai4prod.ai/, where you can find all the documentation.
+Here you can find a quick guide.

-We provide installation script to install all dependencies.

  ### Prerequisites
- 1. For both platforms you need to install cuda and cudnn IF you want to use GPU acceleration.
-If you are not familiar how to install we creata a guide https://www.ai4prod.ai/docs/error/tip-tricks/install-cuda-with-cuda-toolkit/
+ 1. For all platforms you need to install cuda and cudnn, IF you want to use GPU acceleration.
+If you are not familiar on how to install we create a guide https://www.ai4prod.ai/docs/error/tip-tricks/install-cuda-with-cuda-toolkit/
  2. You need to install CMake >3.13 to compile ai4prod.
-If you don't know how to do follow our guide https://www.ai4prod.ai/docs/getting-started/.
+If you don't know how to do, follow our guide https://www.ai4prod.ai/docs/getting-started/.
 Choose your operating system

 ### Install dependencies
-We provide installer script for bot Windows and Linux
+We provide installation script for bot Windows and Linux

 ### STEP 1
 #### Windows